dbt-labs/docs.getdbt.com/website/docs/docs/cloud/git/setup-azure.md

 You must connect your service user before setting up a dbt Cloud project, as the service user's permissions determine which projects dbt Cloud can import.

 A dbt Cloud account admin with access to the service user's Azure DevOps account must complete the following to connect the service user:
-1. Sign into the service user's Azure DevOps account.
+1. Sign in to the service user's Azure DevOps account.
 2. In dbt Cloud, click **Link Azure Service User**.
 3. You will be directed to Azure DevOps and must accept the Microsoft Entra ID app's permissions.
 4. Finally, you will be redirected to dbt Cloud, and the service user will be connected.